On 5 April 2017, 2 new Regulations on medical devices were adopted. These replace the existing Directives.

 See key documents on recommendations, classification and other amending and implementing legislation below:

 In addition, legally non-binding guidance documents, MEDDEVs, consensus statements and informative documents pursue the objective of ensuring uniform application of the relevant provisions of the directives within the EU.

 Please note that all guidance and implementing measures under the current Directives will be reviewed over the next few years in the light of the texts of the 2 new Regulations.
-See the revisions page for more information.
+See 'new Regulations' above for more information.